Sidmouth Croquet Club

 Results may be found here

-Croquet Association [CA] Tournaments
+Croquet England [CE] Tournaments

-Many clubs, including Sidmouth, run tournaments for other Croquet Association members to compete in and the CA sponsors several major tournaments which clubs host on a rotational basis.
-The CA's A5 handbook 'The Fixtures List' runs to 200 pages and a player can find tournaments to match his handicap and preferred code of play the length and breadth of the country.
+Many clubs, including Sidmouth, run tournaments for other Croquet England members to compete in and the CE sponsors several major tournaments which clubs host on a rotational basis.
+The CE''s 'Fixtures Calendar' enables a player to find tournaments to match their handicap and preferred code of play the length and breadth of the country.
 These events maybe weekends or as long as a week.
+Details at

 International Tournaments